-LSC is in great need of caring adults to help children in North and South Carolina through family foster care, therapeutic foster care, and Intensive Alternative Family Treatment® (IAFT).
+LSC is in great need of caring adults to help children in North and South Carolina through family foster care, therapeutic foster care, and Intensive Alternative Family Treatment (IAFT).
+LSC also needs parents in the Columbia, S.C. area for its Transitional Foster Care for Unaccompanied Children program.
 Is there room in your heart to help?

 Sometimes because of abuse or neglect or because their parents have become unable to care for them, children are left without the love and support they need to lead happy and productive lives.
 Foster and treatment parents guide and support children through unimaginable struggles and challenges.
 With supervision and support from LSC, loving families provide care to approximately 500 children across the Carolinas each year.